vectos/vectos-site-astro/src/content/blog/wasm.md

 }
 ```

 In this example, I've defined a simple and naive **HTTP** client.
 This is being _imported_ which means that the host needs to implement this interface.
-The _host_ in this matter is the executable that embeds a _WASM runtime_ and loads the `.wasm` file.
+The _host_ in this matter is the program that embeds a _WASM runtime_ and loads the `.wasm` file and runs functions that reside inside the module.

 Also, I've defined an interface `data` which defines a `record` and a few `variant`'s (which is a enumeration).
 As well there is a function `enrich`.
 This is being _exported_ which means that the guest needs to implement this interface.
 The _guest_ is in this matter the one who exports a `.wasm` file and implements this interface.